 What is a General Surgical Practice?

-In the General Surgical practice highly trained board certified surgeons focus on the abdominal organs of the body.
+In the General Surgical practice, highly trained board certified surgeons focus on the abdominal organs of the body.
 Some of the common issues are appendicitis, hernias, gallbladder, stomach and intestines.
-A General Surgeon will have completed four years of Medical School, earning the Medical Doctorate (MD) and then they will spend and additional five years in a Surgical Internship or Residency program.
+A General Surgeon will have completed four years of Medical School, earning the Medical Doctorate (MD) and then they will spend an additional five years in a Surgical Internship or Residency program.